 The Holderness 1L Moot Court Competition is divided into two distinct parts: (1) the brief writing portion; and (2) the oral argument/practical skills portion.

-Second, competitors interested in the Client Counseling, Negotiations, and/or Arbitration teams, the oral/practical skills portion consists of one or more rounds of mock client counseling, negotiations, and arbitration sessions.
-This will take place during the week of March 20 - March 24.
-For competitors interested in an appellate advocacy team will need to present oral arguments.
-This process will be done through a bracket-style, single-elimination tournament taking place from March 27 - March 30.
+Second, the oral/practical skills portion consists of one or more rounds of mock oral arguments or mock client counseling, negotiations, and arbitration sessions.
+This will take place during the week of March 18 - March 22.
+For competitors in appellate advocacy, there are two rounds of oral arguments followed by a bracket-style, single-elimination tournament.
+For competitiors in the skills competitions, there is only a single-elimination tournament.
 You may try out for just the appellate advocacy teams, just the client counseling, negotiations and/or arbitration teams, or all types.